RadhikaDeshpande/sfFilmLocations/readme.txt

    locations are ploted outside the San Francisco though they share a common location name.
 8. Current markers are cleared upon next search to ensure they do not add along on the map.

+Code Structure:
+1. index.html, main.js and any library dependencies can be found inside the public folder.
+2. server.js is visible in the root folder.

 There you go.
 All set download the folder containing files and run it on local host.
 I have set up a simple server using node.js.